is4ac/brave-new-word/README.md

 ## Research

-This game is being used as part of an on-going research project at UW-Madison studying frictional design patterns and learning.
+This game is being used as part of an on-going research project at UW-Madison studying frictional design patterns and its impact on Player Experience.
 Visit the [Complex Play Lab website](http://complexplay.org/) for more info.

 ## Building for Android